 What does sustainable development mean practise?
 How can it be better taken into account while working with living traditions?
-Download our new tool from here.
+Download our tool in 18 languages here!

 Intangible cultural heritage can effectively contribute to sustainable development.
 In Finland, a concrete tool has been developed to discuss and analyse the different dimensions of sustainable development in relation to living heritage in a practical way.
 You can print out the tool from this website and use it for your own purposes – be it analyzing your own work, hobby or the activities of your institution.
 We hope it will be used by many all over the world!

 The four dimensions of sustainable development (ecological, economical, social, and cultural) have been divided into eight categories of questions that are interconnected.
 In the wheel chart you will find 24 questions to help to analyse and develop the current situation.
 This is how to do it:

 1. Choose a living heritage phenomenon or activity that interests you.

 2. Look at the topics on the edge of the outer sleeve.

 3. Choose an interesting topic and explore the questions.
 Try to be open-minded and avoid obvious answers.

 4. Explore as many topics as you like.
 What are the new thoughts (1-3) you could put into practice?

 Download the wheel chart here in English.

 The tool is at present also available in Finnish, Swedish, German, Norwegian, Spanish, French, Russian, Portuguese, Italian, Lithuanian, Latvian, Croatian, Bulgarian, Czech, Luxembourgish, Slovene, Greek and Persian.